brainpy/BrainPy/README.md

 ## Citing

-If you are using ``brainpy 2.0``, please consider citing the corresponding paper:
+If you are using ``brainpy``, please consider citing the corresponding paper:

 ```bibtex
 @article {10.7554/eLife.86365,